-The following are some restrictions imposed by Microsoft before letting go of its copyright on screenshot of Windows and Windows-based software.
+The following are some restrictions imposed by Microsoft before letting go of its copyright on screenshots of Windows and Windows-based software.

-- You should not be using parts of screen shots.
-I am not comfortable with this point however.
+- You should not be using parts of screenshots.
+I am not comfortable with this point, however.
 For providing focused tutorials, you might need to cut off the unwanted elements from the screenshot.
-So far, there has not been any known case of copyright infringement where anyone was charged for using a portion of screenshot and not the entire screenshot.
+So far, there has not been any known case of copyright infringement where anyone was charged for using a portion of a screenshot and not the entire screenshot.
 I will try and seek clarification on this point and update you all as soon as I receive any response from Microsoft.

 - As per Microsoft Copyright statement, you cannot use screenshots if they contain images of identifiable people.
 For example, if a screenshot contains an image of some celebrity, you may not use it as your copyrighted screenshot.
 In this case, the copyright does not belong to Microsoft either.
 It would be up to the person in the screenshot to object to the screenshot and in my opinion, this clause is induced into the Microsoft copyright statement to avoid uncalled disputes.

 If you are looking for copyright information on the usage of other elements/software from Microsoft such as distribution of box shots, icons, clip art, capturing video games, etc, you can check out the full text of the Microsoft Copyright Statement.